 However, where the charge at its current level is passed through to occupants, including more vulnerable residents such as renters, students and aged care residents, it can have an excessive impact, given their lower capacity to pay.
 This may incentivise dangerous behaviour such as blocking smoke detectors, and defensive behaviours such as avoiding or minimising showering and cooking to avoid triggering an alarm.
 These behaviours affect residents' quality of life and, in many cases such as incidents of poor system design, residents are not in a position to address the underlying cause of a false alarm.
-The Property Owners Association and the Tenants' Union NSW noted these in our consultation.
+The Property Owners Association and the Tenants' Union NSW noted these in our consultation.14

-We assessed 5 charging structure options before reaching our draft recommendation, which best balances the pricing principles.
+We assessed 5 charging structure options before reaching our recommendation, which best balances the pricing principles.

-In addition to the status quo, we assessed 4 alternative charging options before finding that scaled charges based on the cause of the alarm better balance the key principles of incentivising desirable behaviour and equity.
+In addition to the status quo, we assessed 4 alternative charging options before finding that scaled charges based on the cause of the alarm better balances the key principles of incentivising desirable behaviour and equity.
 We considered:

-- scaled charges based on the cause of alarm - 2. scaled charges based on the type of premises - 3. scaled charges based on whether the building is primarily residential or non-residential. - 4. a variable charge based on attendance time.
+- 1. scaled charges based on the cause of alarm - 2. scaled charges based on the type of premises - 3. scaled charges based on whether the building is primarily residential or non-residential. - 4. a variable charge based on attendance time.

-Our draft recommendation is discussed in detail below.
+Our recommendation is discussed in detail below.
 Options 2-4 are described further and tested against the pricing principles in Appendix A.

-5.2 Draft recommended charging option
+5.2 Recommended charging structure

-After balancing several considerations, we recommend an amended charging structure, of 2 fees linked to the cause of the alarm.
+After balancing several considerations, we recommend an amended charging structure, of 2 fees linked to the cause of the alarm, as well as some false alarms remaining non-chargeable.
 This option best meets our principles and provides an avenue to:

-- · identify responsibility for the false alarm and the ability to reduce future alarms, and - set incentives while improving equity when the charges may be passed on to residential occupants.
+- identify responsibility for the false alarm and the ability to reduce future alarms, and - set incentives while improving equity when the charges may be passed on to residential occupants.